-For 2022, the Call to Action to Address Racism & Social Injustice Program will focus on three critical research areas that are currently the most important and complex challenges facing local communities, states, and our nation:
+For 2022, the Call to Action to Address Racism & Social Injustice Program focused on three critical research areas that are some of the most important and complex challenges facing local communities, states, and our nation:

 - Systemic racism and social justice

 Projects included but were not limited to:

 - Research that can lead to the removal of barriers that inhibit access to education, opportunity, support, and resources.

 - The interrogation of structural and institutionalize systems of disparity and disenfranchisement.

 - Strategies for increasing perspective taking and understanding.

 - Strategies for the reduction of violence and harm that can increase racial equity, well-being, safety, and belonging.